 CACar Affordability UK

-Negative equity on car finance in the UK means you owe more than your car is worth.
-This page explains the idea and how to use our car finance calculator to see what happens if you roll that shortfall into a new loan.
-The calculator below works for any loan amount—you can add the negative equity to the amount you need to borrow for your next car.
-Estimates only; not financial advice.
+Negative equity on car finance means you owe more than your car is worth.
+Use the calculator below to see what your monthly payment and total cost could be if you roll that shortfall into a new UK car loan.
+Estimates only—not financial advice.

 Disclaimer